cosmoquester/transformers-bart-pretrain/README.md

-  --mixed-precision     Use mixed precision FP16 --auto-encoding       train by auto encoding with text lines dataset --use-tfrecord        train using tfrecord dataset --debug-nan-loss      Trainin with this flag, print the number of Nan loss
+  --mixed-precision     Use mixed precision FP16 --auto-encoding       train by auto encoding with text lines dataset --use-tfrecord        train using tfrecord dataset --repeat-each-file    repeat each dataset and uniform sample for train
+                        example
+  --debug-nan-loss      Trainin with this flag, print the number of Nan loss
                         (not supported on TPU) --device {CPU,GPU,TPU}